 This house has copper gutters and the previous owner added all these beautiful exterior sconces:

-And the most perfect sconces on the fence posts at the front patio:
+They even added the most perfect copper sconces on the fence posts at the front patio.

-The front patio view from the kitchen doors:
+The front patio view from the kitchen doors, it’s the perfect place to eat dinner on warm summer nights.

-And the backyard is complete with the original well (the opening is under the large rock under the birdhouse):
+The backyard is complete with the original well hiding under this giant rock.